Taiwanese-American, Brooklyn, New York City, USA

 Bio:

-Sabrina is a fourth-year medical student based in Los Angeles.
-Originally from the island of Oahu, Hawaii, she carries with her a deep connection to the ocean and the values of aloha that shaped her outlook on life.
-Following high school, she spent a gap year in Voss, Norway, where she immersed herself in the language and culture.
+I earned my medical degree from St. George's University School of Medicine in June 2025.
+I am currently based in Los Angeles.
+Originally from the island of Oahu, Hawaii, I carry with me a deep connection to the ocean and the values of aloha that shaped my outlook on life.
+Following high school, I spent a gap year in Voss, Norway, where I immersed myself in the language and culture.
 This experience sparked a lasting appreciation for global perspectives and the power of human connection across cultures.

-During her third year of medical training, Sabrina broadened her clinical experience in the United Kingdom at North Middlesex University Hospital.
-There, she strengthened her clinical acumen, refined her practical skills and built meaningful professional relationships.
-She joined the Internal Medicine Student Mentorship (IMSM) program in January 2024, driven by a commitment to enhancing peer support and fostering a collaborative, educational environment for fellow medical students.
+During the third year of medical training, I broadened my clinical experience in the United Kingdom at North Middlesex University Hospital.
+There, I strengthened my clinical acumen, refined my practical skills and built meaningful professional relationships.
+I joined the Internal Medicine Student Mentorship (IMSM) program in January 2024, driven by a commitment to enhancing peer support and fostering a collaborative, educational environment for fellow medical students.

-Beyond medicine, Sabrina is passionate about the outdoors and creative expression.
-She enjoys hiking, painting, skiing, and exploring diverse cultures through travel.
+Beyond medicine, I am passionate about the outdoors and creative expression.
+I enjoy hiking, painting, skiing, and exploring diverse cultures through travel.

 Thai, Chon Buri, Thailand